cinema6/common/README.md

 trough the modules file, and the grunt tasks described below.

 ##Modules file
 The modules.json file is the "database" containing information about the submodules we will support.
+It is maintained as a spearate file to minimize the necessity for editing the Gruntfile.js.
+The module.json file will be imported into the Gruntfile.js and fed to the various Grunt MultiTasks desribed in the next section.

-Example module record
+####Example module record
 ```json
     "angular.js"    : {
         "buildDir"  : "build",